 Do your virtual employees have these same characteristics?
 Are there others that you really value in your organization?
 If so, we’d love to hear about them.

-Since 2007, Remote Staff has empowered over 2,000 entrepreneurs in Australia, New Zealand, US and Europe to do more and make a meaningful difference in their businesses using our remote staffing platform.
-Backed by more than a decade of outsourcing experience, our 70-strong in-house support team are purely focused on making offshore staffing a success for our clients.
+Since 2007, Remote Staff has empowered over 2,000 entrepreneurs in Australia, New Zealand, the US, and Europe to do more and make a meaningful difference in their businesses using our remote platform.
+Backed by more than a decade of outsourcing experience, our 70-strong in-house support team is purely focused on making offshore staffing a success for our clients.

 We’ve helped hundreds of business owners assemble their offshore dream team.
-See how Remote Staff could make the difference for your business.
+See how Remote Staff could make a difference for your business.